Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Introduction

+\end{theorem} The above expression is called an \emph{$\mathcal{S}-$adic expansion} of the word $w$, and this type of characterization, which is well known in the world of word combinatorics, is known as an \emph{$\mathcal{S}-$adic characterization} (see for example \cite{BD} or \cite{fogg}).
+We emphasize that the notion of $\mathcal{S}-$adic expansions is used to describe words with \emph{low complexity} since, under some general assumptions, a word with an $\mathcal{S}-$adic presentation has \emph{zero entropy} (see Theorem 4.3 in \cite{BD} for a precise statement).
+The substitutions $\sigma_i^{m,n}$ and the operators $\Tr i m n$ are explicitly constructed in the paper\footnote{A technical detail is that this $\mathcal{S}-$adic presentation is possible only at the level of \emph{transitions}, namely pairs of consecutive letters in $w$; indeed the alphabet $\mathscr{A}'_{m,n}$ on which the substitutions are defined is an alphabet labeling {transitions}, and the operators $\Tr i m n$ (defined in \S \ref{sec:substitutionscharacterization}) simply transform a sequence of transitions into a sequence of letters in $\mathscr{A}_{m,n}$.}.

+Furthermore, in this paper we show that the sequence $(s_k)_{k \in \mathbb{N}}$ that appears in the $\mathcal{S}-$adic expansion of $w$ is the itinerary of a certain Farey-type map $\FF mn$ on the set of directions.
+In particular, it is completely determined by knowing the direction of the trajectory coded by the cutting sequence $w$.
+This can be used in two ways: on one hand, given a direction $\theta \in S^1$, one can hence algorithmically produce, by iterating our substitutions, all (finite length blocks of) cutting sequences of trajectories in direction $\theta$.
+On the other hand, given a sequence $w$ that is the cutting sequence of a trajectory in an unknown direction $\theta$, one can recover the sequence $(s_k)_{k \in \mathbb{N}}$ from $w$ (see the informal discussion after Theorem~\ref{thm:main_characterization} in this introduction and Section \S~\ref{sec:sectors_sequences} for more details) and hence use the map $\FF mn$ to recover (uniquely, if $w$ is non-periodic) the direction $\theta$ (see Proposition \ref{directionsthm}). }

-In this paper we give a complete characterization of a class of symbolic sequences that generalize the famous class of \emph{Sturmian sequences}, and arise geometrically by coding bi-infinite linear trajectories on \bm surfaces.
-In order to introduce the problem and motivate the reader, we start this introduction by recalling in \S \ref{sec:Sturmian} the geometric construction of \emph{Sturmian sequences} in terms of coding linear trajectories in a square, and then their characterization both as described by Series using derivation, and by a system of substitutions (an $\mathcal{S}-$adic presentation).
+In order to introduce the problem of charactarization of cutting sequences and motivate the reader, we start this introduction by recalling in \S \ref{sec:Sturmian} the geometric construction of \emph{Sturmian sequences} in terms of coding linear trajectories in a square, and then both their characterization using derivation, as described by Series, and their $\mathcal{S}-$adic presentation by a system of substitutions.
 We then recall in \S \ref{sec:polygons} how this type of description was recently generalized by several authors to the sequences coding linear trajectories in regular polygons.
 Finally, in \S \ref{sec:ourresults} we explain why \bm sequences are the next natural example to consider to extend these symbolic characterizations, and state a simple case of our main result.